Unleashing Your Leadership ‘Body-Mind Set’!

 These three brains combine to form the Body-Mind Set.
 This is a combined, powerful intelligence that many of us are barely in touch with.

 This is all pretty astonishing when you hear it for the first time.
 It is also incredibly important for 21st Century leaders to understand and start to work with.
-Given today’s ever-growing challenges and stresses (link to other article), getting to know these different brains can help leaders to grow their capacity to lead in a mature and ‘complexity-attuned’ way.
+Given today’s ever-growing challenges and stresses, getting to know these different brains can help leaders to grow their capacity to lead in a mature and ‘complexity-attuned’ way.